Effective: August 29, 2018

 Carnegie Learning may use the information collected about students to:

-In some cases, the teachers, and schools and school district administrators who license our products and services enter into additional reporting or research agreements for the provision of reports that contain aggregate data by demographic categories (gender, ethnicity, free or reduced lunch status, etc.).
-In such cases, the teachers, schools and/or school district administrators provide Carnegie Learning with the information required to provide these reports, which may personally identify students.
-When such agreements are in place, reports containing this information are provided only to the teachers, and schools and school district administrators authorized to receive that information.
+In some cases, the teachers, and schools and school district administrators who license our products and services enter into additional reporting or research agreements for the provision of reports or analyses that require data by demographic categories (gender, ethnicity, free or reduced lunch status, etc.) or other individual student information, such as test scores.
+In such cases, the teachers, schools and/or school district administrators provide Carnegie Learning with the information required, which may personally identify students.
+When such agreements are in place, reports containing student information are provided only to the teachers, schools and school district administrators authorized to receive that information.
 In such cases, data is held securely and only Carnegie Learning employees directly involved in producing these reports have access to students’ personally identifiable information.

 Carnegie Learning does not collect or maintain any demographic, academic or other school record information about students, teachers or administrators unless it has a separate reporting or research agreement.